fabric/fabric/sites/docs/upgrading.rst

         some function object and the ``@task`` decorator)
       - Ported
-      - While not sharing many implementation details with v1, modern Fabric (via Invoke) has a publicly exposed `~invoke.tasks.Task` class, which alongside `~invoke.collection.Collection` allow full programmatic creation of task trees, no decorator needed.
+      - While not sharing many implementation details with v1, modern Fabric has a publicly exposed `~fabric.tasks.Task` class (a light wrapper around `invoke.tasks.Task`), which alongside `~invoke.collection.Collection` allow full programmatic creation of task trees, no decorator needed.

 .. _upgrading-cli: